Rakeshkm04/Todo_list/README.md

- hello everyone, so this is the normal todo list and in this list we learn lot's of new things the main things is the knowledge gain of adding new functionality and fresh and sharpe your brain to create new logics
+ hello everyone, so this is the normal todo list and in this list we learn lot's of new things the main things is the knowledge gain of adding new functionality and fresh and sharpe your brain to create new logics so in this todo list this is normally a todo list not lot's of things in this list and create and design the technologies i used to like html, css, bootstrap and main i mean the most import part is the javascript in this concept learn and make sure for the list and combine this concept of the todo list of the normal project.